Powerball Winning Ticket Of $55.9 Million Sold In Latest Drawing

 Earlier this month, a Powerball player in Pennsylvania bagged a grand prize of $456.7 million.

-The winning numbers in that game, which represented the eighth largest jackpot in Powerball history, were 22-57-59-60-66 and Powerball 7, Power Play 2X.
+The winning numbers in that game, which represented the eighth largest jackpot in Powerball history, according to the Washington Post, were 22-57-59-60-66 and Powerball 7, Power Play 2X.
 The winner in that game had the option of being paid out in annual installments over nearly 30 years or a one-time, lump-sum payment of $273.9 million.

-Lottery game officials also noted that three other tickets matching all five white balls and good for $1 million prizes were sold in California, Missouri, and Texas.
+Lottery game officials also noted that three other tickets matching all five white balls with a prize of $1 million each were sold in California, Missouri, and Texas.

 According to Powerball.com, the ticket sold in Texas won a $2 million prize after the 2X multiplier was drawn because it included the Power Play option.